TobiasVanDyk/Pico-MCU-from-Raspberry-Pi/TouchMacroPadPico/Manual.md

 bottom.
 Then press the [678] key once (6 shows), press [ADD] and then press [EXE].
 The normal use LCD Brightness is then set to 25 percent.
 Do the same for the LCD blank setting - press [*Cm] until *db* shows, then press the [345] key once (3 shows), then press [ADD] and [EXE] - this sets the blank LCD to 10 percent brightness when in sleep mode.

 You can also increase the elapsed time period before the display dims - change it from the default 30 seconds to 300 seconds by selecting *tb* using the [*Cm] key, then press the [678] key once (6), and then press [ADD] and [EXE].

-Also note that the LCD timeout is set for 5 minutes (change with *tb*n).
-After that it will either blank or dim depending on the setting *db*n.
 When the LCD has dimmed or blanked a first keypress is ignored - it is used to restore the LCD to its selected brightness.
+Use *ks* to toggle this key-skip behaviour off/on.

 The Volume Up and Down keys [V+] and [V-], are on by the default on a first start.
+To switch the Volume keys off press [Cfg] in Layout 2, then press [Vol].
+Press the [Cfg] key again twice to [Sav]e this Volume-off state - else it will be on again at the next switch-on.
+As a replacement for the Volume [V+] key choose from a set of 20 options (Del  Bks
-To display the first of another set of 20 options (Del  Bks  Tab aTb  Ins  Esc  PrS  aPr  Ret  Snp  Osk  Num  Cap  Scr  Cut  Cpy  Pst  Tsk  Run  wX), disable the volume key by pressing [Cfg] then the grey [Vol] to toggle the Volume keys on/off.
-(This setting is saved automatically.)
-Then optionally, press [Cfg] and [Var] to choose from the other 20 options for the Top Right hand key.
+Tab aTb  Ins  Esc  PrS  aPr  Ret  Snp  Osk  Num  Cap  Scr  Cut  Cpy  Pst  Tsk  Run  wX).
+With the Volume key off, press [Cfg] and then [Var] (repeat pressing the two keys), to choose from the other 20 options for the [V+] i.e. Top Right hand key.
+The Volume-down [V-] alternative key [Ret]urn similarly has 24 options to choose from.

 Linked macros are not saved by default (but restoring saved linked-macro configuration is always on).
 To turn it on (and off) execute *lr* command via the KeyBrd on the Cfg Page.
 When on it slows the response when pressing the [Cfg] and [Sav] key - it may be acceptable to turn the links save off (*lr*) once links have been programmed.

 ```